Ayomide0404/Ayomide0404/README.md

-- 👋 Hi, I’m @Ayomide0404
+- 👋 Hi!, I’m Ayomide
+- 🌱 I’m a UI/UX Designer, and I'm currently learning Front-End Development
 - 👀 I’m interested in almost anything that has to do with creativity
-- 🌱 I’m currently learning UI/UX Design
 - 💞️ I’m looking to collaborate on UI/UX Designs
 - 📫 How to reach me: https://www.behance.net/ayomideadedoyin